cdpierse/transformers-interpret/CONTRIBUTING.md

 # 👐 Contributing to Transformers Interpret

-First off, thank you for even considering contributing this package, every contribution big or small is greatly appreciated.
-Contributions are what keep projects like this fueled and constantly improving, so a big thanks to you!
+First off, thank you for even considering contributing to this package, every contribution big or small is greatly appreciated.
+Community contributions are what keep projects like this fueled and constantly improving, so a big thanks to you!

 Below are some sections detailing the guidelines we'd like you to follow to make your contribution as seamless as possible.